 Now we’re into not only probiotics, but prebiotics and postbiotics, too.
 What’s the difference?
-This is a very common question, so I’m going to break this down as simply as possible.
 In their journal on The Therapeautic Use of Prebiotics, Probiotics, and Postbiotics to Prevent Nectrotizing Entercolitis, Dr. Ravi Patel and Dr. Patricia Denning identify the key distinctions:

-1. Prebiotics: Supplements or foods that contain a non-digestible ingredient that selectively stimulates the growth and/or activity of indigenous bacteria.
+- Prebiotics: Supplements or foods that contain a non-digestible ingredient that selectively stimulates the growth and/or activity of indigenous bacteria.
 "Think of them like fertilizer or food for good bacteria," says dermatologist Dr. Joshua Zeichner, who names thermal spring water and oat extract as commonly used prebiotic ingredients.

 Now that we know that prebiotics are like the fertilizer for microorganisms to grow, probiotics are the microorganisms themselves, and postbiotics are the chemical byproducts of microorganisms and bacteria, let’s discuss how they’re useful in skincare.